 Builder’s Risk Limitations

-Before you purchase your Builder’s Risk insurance policy, it is important to familiarize yourself with its limitations and what is excluded from the policy.
+Before you purchase your Builder’s Risk insurance policy, however, it is important to familiarize yourself with its limitations and the exclusions from the policy.
 As standard, most common exclusions are:

 - Water damage